ewfx/aidel-scam-ur-ai/README.md

 Briefly outline the technologies, frameworks, and tools used in development.

 ## 🚧 Challenges We Faced
--Handling Entities not found in databases
+- Handling Entities not found in databases
--Assigning a Risk score, Confidence Score
+- Assigning a Risk score, Confidence Score

 ## 🏃 How to Run
 1. Clone the repository